Norm (chess)

 A norm in chess is a high level of performance in a chess tournament.
 The level of performance is typically measured in tournament performance rating above a certain threshold (for instance, 2600 for GM norm), and there is a requirement on the level of tournament, for instance by a prescribed minimal number of participants of given title/level one meets.
 Several norms are among the requirements to receive a title such as Grandmaster from FIDE.

 Grandmaster norm

-To qualify for the title of Grandmaster (GM) of chess, a title awarded by FIDE, the World Chess Federation, a player must achieve two or more grandmaster norms in events covering a minimum of 27 games.
-Norms can only be gained in tournaments that fulfill FIDE's strict criteria: for instance, the entry must include at least three GM titled players from different countries playing over a minimum of nine rounds with not less than 120 minutes thinking time per round.
+To qualify for the title of Grandmaster (GM) of chess, a title awarded by FIDE, the World Chess Federation, a player must achieve three or more grandmaster norms in events covering a minimum of 27 games.
+Norms can only be gained in tournaments that fulfill FIDE's strict criteria: for instance, the entry must include at least three GM titled players from different countries playing over a minimum of nine rounds with not less than 120 minutes thinking time per round, assuming the game lasts 60 moves (so for instance 90 minutes + 30 seconds per move qualifies).
 There are a number of other more minor stipulations, such as that an International Arbiter must be officiating the event.
+Generally, players must achieve a tournament performance rating (TPR) of at least 2600 to earn a Grandmaster norm.

-The norm seeker must achieve a tournament performance rating (TPR) of at least 2600 to qualify.
+Norms can also be earned by placing highly enough in particular FIDE events.
+For example, Shawn Rodrigue-Lemieux earned his first Grandmaster norm by virtue of winning the Under-18 section at the 2022 World Youth Chess Championship.

 FIDE publishes the current title regulations on its website.